sagnikghosh03/Python-Evolution-Projects/2_Encrypted_Password_Manager/README.md

 #### Video Demo: [Insert YouTube URL Here]

 #### Description:
 This project implements a secure password manager using Python, allowing users to store and manage their passwords safely.
-It encrypts passwords using Fernet encryption from the `cryptography` library for security.
+It also encrypts passwords using Fernet encryption from the `cryptography` library for security.
 The application provides features to add new passwords, view existing ones, and generate strong passwords.

 ### Project Overview:
 The password manager consists of the following components: